drk1wi/Modlishka/README.md

 Some of the most important 'Modlishka' features :

 **General:**
--   Point-and-click HTTP and HTTPS proxying of an arbitrary domain.
+-   Point-and-click HTTP and HTTPS reverse proxying of an arbitrary domain.
 -   Full control of "cross" origin TLS traffic flow from your users browses (through a set of new interesting techniques).
 -   Easy and fast configuration through command line options and JSON configuration files.
 -   Practical implementation of the "Client Domain Hooking" attack.
 Supported with a diagnostic plugin.